altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 'R::I doubt it would be one you wake up from...
 Which - also, by the way, is exceedingly rare.
 You do not just wake up from a coma: that happens on TV.'
-~The other people in the cell shared glances~ ~Nontalkative as they were, they were clearly being put off by her talking to thin air~ ~Martha looked at them~
+~The other people in the cell shared glances.
+Nontalkative as they were, they were clearly being put off by her talking to thin air.
+Martha looked at them~
 "M::Should we be talking now?"
-*She asked as she gestured to the three in front of her* *Rossin glanced around*
+*She asked as she gestured to the three in front of her.
+Rossin glanced around*
 'R::Oh, them?
 We can always have them forget after - or during.
 Are they making you uncomfortable?'